 on the page.

-Have students exchange the results from their work at the end of the previous day's lesson Recognizing Symmetry - Practice from Recognizing Symmetry - Practice activity sheet from last class, where they used
+Have students exchange the results from their work at the end of the previous day's lesson Recognizing Symmetry - Practice from Recognizing Symmetry - Practice Activity Sheet (Pages 3–4) from last class, where they used

 for Question 5 from the Recognizing Symmetry-Practice assignment since